Running Cortex on Kubernetes

 memory: 10Gi

-The specific values here should be adjusted based on your own experiences running Cortex - they are very dependent on rate of data arriving and other factors such as series churn.
+The specific values here should be adjusted based on your own experiences running Cortex - they are very dependent on the rate of data arriving and other factors such as series churn.

 Take extra care with ingesters

-Ingesters hold hours of timeseries data in memory; you can configure Cortex to replicate the data but you should take steps to avoid losing all replicas at once:
+Ingesters hold hours of timeseries data in memory; you can configure Cortex to replicate the data, but you should take steps to avoid losing all replicas at once:

 • Don’t run multiple ingesters on the same node.